sercant/critique/docs/api.md

         Content-Type: application/json
     BODY
         {
+            "@error": {
-            "error": "Post info is not well formed or entity body is missing."
+                "@message": "Post info is not well formed or entity body is missing."
+            },
+            "resource_url": "TODO"
         }

 415: